 Cell phone services are relatively easy to establish in Colombia for foreigners but there are a number of regulations.
-So, we provide a comprehensive guide to buying and using cell phones in Colombia.
+So, we provide a comprehensive guide to buying and using cell phones in Colombia, updated for 2021.

 Colombia has a relatively modern telecommunications infrastructure with several Colombian competitors offering mobile phone services.
 This is due to Colombia opening up its telecommunications industry in 1991.

 Over the past decade, the mobile market has been one of the fastest growing industries in Colombia.
 And Colombia now has more cell phones than people.

 Cell phone operators in Colombia have been rolling out 4G networks over the past several years.
 So, most Colombian cellphone users now use 4G networks instead of the older generation and much slower 3G networks.